lambdaclass/concrete/ROADMAP.md

    extra load.
 This path is unreachable from source while reference returns are rejected, so its regression fixtures must separately preserve the accepted trusted raw-pointer (`*const`/`*mut`) return cases;
- - add a metamorphic alpha-invariance oracle: for each generated or corpus program, systematically rename every user identifier and require the renamed program to behave identically — same exit, same output, same trap identity, interpreter and compiled.
-Bugs 044/050/051/054 were all violations of exactly this invariant (identity recovered from name strings, PRINCIPLES #12), and nothing today compares a program against its own renaming: the differential harness compares programs against the interpreter, but the rename oracle is the only one that hunts the identity-bug class as a class rather than by example.
-Seed it with the historical witnesses as fixed regression legs.
+ - scale R-0007's metamorphic identity oracle across generated and corpus programs.
+Its strict alpha leg performs capture-avoiding fresh renames in the correct lexical namespace and requires identical acceptance, exit, output, trap identity, interpreter behavior, and compiled behavior modulo honest display/span facts.
+Its distinct hostile-spelling leg pressures generated mangles, builtin/intrinsic names, import aliases, and local/global collisions; that transform may preserve behavior or fail closed with an allowed collision diagnostic, but may never silently diverge or trigger an internal error.
+Bugs 044/050/051/054 were collision-sensitive, so random fresh renaming alone is not coverage.
+   Seed the historical witnesses as fixed legs, and keep IR-only spellings such as `@fnref.*` in lowering mutation fixtures rather than the source renamer.
 ### Task R-0273

 **Objective:** Add a semantic-darkness audit and red-team gate.
 The goal is to catch the checked-arithmetic class of bug before it repeats: a construct looks ordinary in source, but its real behavior depends on width, profile, target, allocation, authority, runtime checks, or an outdated proof/interpreter model.
 Add `docs/SEMANTIC_DARKNESS_AUDIT.md` and `scripts/tests/check_semantic_darkness.sh`; wire the gate into CI or the Phase 14 validation artifact.
 The audit must cover: